Find a Law Firm

-Find an Approved Solicitor on the Aviva Equity Release UK Ltd
+Find an Approved Solicitor on the Aviva Equity Release UK Ltd Conveyancing Panel

-Assuming that you have an Estate Agent in the equation then inform them immediately so that they can let the sellers know that there may be a slight delay due to the problems encountered.
+Assuming that you have an Estate Agent in the equation then inform them immediately so that they can let the sellers know that there may be a slight delay due to reasons beyond your control.
 Hopefully they will be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
 You will need to appoint new lawyers that are on the Aviva Equity Release conveyancing panel and notify the lender.
 If you have paid over any money it will hopefully be held by the SRA as money in an intervened firm's bank accounts is transferred to the SRA.
 Then, the SRA or the intervention agent looks at the intervened firm's accounts to work out who the money belongs to.
 To claim your money you will need to contact the SRA.
 If the SRA cannot return money you are owed from the firm's bank accounts, or if they can only return part of the money, you can apply to the Compensation Fund for a grant.
 Your new solicitors may be able to help

 I am buying a property where the roof has a solar panel.
 Solicitors conducting should look into this right?
 Will my lender Aviva Equity Release be concerned